-NVT Phybridge CHARIoT products are FCC Class B certified and produce very minimal noise interference.
-This makes our equipment safe, even around extremely sensitive devices like pacemakers.
-Our enterprise-grade PoE technology is used onboard many luxury cruise ships to enable thousands of endpoints inside the noisy metal walls of a ship’s networking closets – without issues.
+NVT Phybridge Power over Ethernet solutions are FCC Class B certified and produce very minimal noise interference.
+This makes our equipment safe and effective, even around extremely sensitive devices like pacemakers.
+Our long reach Power over Ethernet switches are used onboard many luxury cruise ships to enable thousands of endpoints inside the noisy metal walls of a ship’s networking closets – without issues.
 This makes our solutions very scalable, especially for large scale deployments with many endpoints.

-NVT Phybridge CHARIoT Switches
+NVT Phybridge Power over Ethernet Switches

 If you have an upcoming IP/IoT modernization project, we would love to help!
 Click below to book a one-on-one meeting with one of our Digital Transformation Consultants.